syntithenai/opensnips/docker-images/rasa/snips_services/rasa_config/nlu.md

 - play next track
 - play next
 - play the next track
+- skip this track
+- play the next one
+- play on
+- play the next song
+- play the next one

 ## intent:agree
 - yes
 - i agree
 - for sure
+- make it happen
+- absolutely
+- sure
+- ok
+- you bet

 ## intent:disagree
 - no
 - never
 - no way
+- nope
+- eek
+- i disagree
+- not what I want
+- that is not what i want
+- please don't

 ## intent:play_previous
 - play the previous song
 - play previous
+- go back a song
+- go back one song
+- play the previous track

 ## intent:goto_next_track
 - next track please